Anurag-30/jenkins/vars/README.md

 ## Assumption

- steps to build them can be categorized into 3 or 4.
+Let us assume that we have 40 services but steps to build them can be categorized into 3 or 4.